chainer/chainercv/docs/source/tutorial/detection.rst

 Object Detection Tutorial
 =========================

-This tutorial will walk you through the implementations and tools for Object Detection provided by ChainerCV.
+This tutorial will walk you through the features related to object detection that ChainerCV supports.
-We asume that readers have a basic understanding of Chainer framework (e.g. understand what :class:`chainer.Link` is).
+We asume that readers have a basic understanding of Chainer framework (e.g. have a basic understanding of :class:`chainer.Link`).
 For users new to Chainer, please first read `Introduction to Chainer <https://docs.chainer.org/en/stable/tutorial/basic.html#write-a-model-as-a-chain>`_.

-In ChainerCV, we define the object detection task as a problem of, given an image, predicting bounding boxes around regions where objects are located and category of the objects.
+In ChainerCV, we define the object detection task as a problem of, given an image, bounding box based localization and categorization of objects.
-ChainerCV supports this task by providing following features:
+ChainerCV supports the task by providing following features:

 + Visualization
 + BboxDataset